Tropical Storm Sean followed by a second system in Atlantic

 Meanwhile, rainy weather soaked parts of South Florida on Wednesday as a low-pressure system merged with a front in the Gulf of Mexico.

-The National Hurricane Center has forecast Sean to possibly strengthen slightly before encountering drier air later in the week, and weakening by the end of the weekend.
+The National Hurricane Center said the storm was currently poorly organized, but it has the possibility to strengthen slightly before encountering drier air later in the week, and weakening by the end of the weekend.
 Its projected track will swing north a bit, then shift to a more westerly direction over time.

-Also Wednesday, a new tropical wave emerged off Africa and has been given a 20% chance of developing in the next two days and a 30% chance in the next 7 days.
+Also Wednesday, a new tropical wave emerged off Africa and has been given a 20% chance of developing in the next two days and a 30% chance in the next seven days.

-Meanwhile, the nontropical Gulf system brought rains to parts of the region.
+Meanwhile, the non-tropical Gulf system brought rain to parts of the region.

 So far this season in the Atlantic, there have been 18 named storms, six of which were hurricanes.
 Of those, three were major hurricanes, meaning Category 3 or above.